wp-plugins/pagebatcher/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Batch create a hierarchy of pages and an accompanying menu.
+Create a hierarchy of pages in bulk along with an accompanying menu.

 == Description ==

 Populating a WordPress website with dozens of pages can be a pain but that's where PageBatcher comes in!
-Create pages in bulk with a simple list.
+Create pages in bulk with a simple text list.
 You can choose to publish those pages or leave them as drafts and also have your new page hierarchy automatically create a nav menu with the same structure.
 Here's how it works:

 * In your WordPress admin, under **Pages**, choose **Add New Batch**